Bachelor of Arts degree in Art History

 Art History faculty

 Our faculty are esteemed researchers, presenters, published award winners, and former museum experts with varied backgrounds based on research conducted around the world.
-If you’d like more information on the Art History program, reach out to Professor Jennie Klein.
+If you’d like more information on the Art History program, reach out to Dr. Marion Lee.